github/dat-science/README.md

 * Swallows any exceptions raised by the candidate behavior, and
 * Publishes all this information for tracking and reporting.

-If you'd like a bit less verbosity, `Dat::Science#science` is a sugar to instantiate an experiment and automatically call `run`:
+If you'd like a bit less verbosity, the `Dat::Science#science` helper instantiates an experiment and automatically calls `run`:

 ```ruby
 require "dat/science"